uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 ## Requirements

-To get stated, you must have an AWS account ready in which you will deploy all the resources required to stand up a commons.
-Unfortunatelly, the deployment may not be small enough, at least as for now, to enter into the free tier zone, therefore, costs may be involved if you decide to test this.
+To get started, you must have an AWS account ready in which you will deploy all the resources required to build up a commons.
+Unfortunately, the deployment may not be small enough, at least as for now, to enter into the free tier zone, therefore, costs may be involved if you decide to test this.

 On the bright side, because we use terraform to deploy almost all resources, it is realtively easy to tear them all down.

-In order to move on, you must have an EC2 instance up with an admin like role attached to it.
-It shouldn't matter in which VPC it is and if it's behind a bastion node or not.
-In case you just don't want to give Full admin access to an EC2 instance, then you at least may need the following:
+In order to move on, you must have an EC2 instance up with an admin-like role attached to it.
+It shouldn't matter in which VPC it is or if it's behind a bastion node or not.
+In case you don't want to give Full admin access to an EC2 instance, then you will minimally need the following:
 ```
 RDS
 EC2